apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    NOTE:  You will need to build the NXFLAT toolchain as described above in order to use this example.
+    2. You will need to build the NXFLAT toolchain as described above in order to use this example.

-    See also note above with regard to the EABI/OABI buildroot toolchains.
-This example can only be built using the older OABI toolchain.
+    3. Build setup (easily reconfigured):

+       CONFIG_HOST_LINUX=y                : Linux
+       CONFIG_ARMV7M_TOOLCHAIN_CODEREDL=y : CodeRed for Linux

-    Jumpers: Nothing special.
+    4. Jumpers: Nothing special.
 Use the default base board jumper settings.

   usbmsc:
     This configuration directory exercises the USB mass storage